-The investments held by the City are classified as Level 2 and are valued using quoted prices for similar assets.
+The investments held by the City are not classified as Level 1, 2 or 3 as all investments are carried at amortized cost.

 Interest Rate Risk - The City manages its exposure to fair value losses arising from increasing interest rates through its adopted investment policies.
 The City limits the effective duration of its investment portfolio through the adoption of nationally recognized risk measure benchmarks.